-If you are looking for a new job or just stepping out into the working world, one of the first things you’ll do is think about how to write a professional resume that will get you hired.
+If you are looking for a new job or just stepping out into the working world, one of the first things you’ll do is think about how to write a professional resume that can get you hired.

 We’re here to help you learn everything you need to know about resume writing so you can land an interview with your dream employer.